marianoiglesiasmarchese/marianoiglesiasmarchese/README.md

 # :book: About Me
 - 🖥 I'm a Sr. bancked and cloud engineer
-- 💼 Details about my career <a href="bit.ly/mariano-iglesias-marchese-cv"/>
+- 💼 <a href="bit.ly/mariano-iglesias-marchese-cv"> Details about my career </a>
-- 💻 You can find me at my Linkedin <a href="https://www.linkedin.com/in/mariano-iglesias-marchese/"/>
+- 💻 <a href="https://www.linkedin.com/in/mariano-iglesias-marchese/"> You can find me at my Linkedin </a>
 - 🌐 You can access all my open-source projects here.

 ## Quick overview